On the fundamental domain of affine Springer fibers: The generating series for

 Now taking into account all the above calculations, we get the result as claimed in the theorem. \end{proof}

 \begin{rem}

-Observe that in the above proof we actually give an affine paving of the complementary of $F_{\gamma}$ in $\xx_{\gamma}\cap \sch(2n_{1}+n_{2},0,0)$, and this paving can also be obtained by the Arthur-Kottwitz reduction.
-With more efforts, the same method can be generalized to $\gl_{4}$ using pavings in \cite{chen}.
+Observe that in the above proof we actually give an affine paving of the complement of $F_{\gamma}$ in $\xx_{\gamma}\cap \sch(2n_{1}+n_{2},0,0)$, and this paving can also be obtained by the Arthur-Kottwitz reduction.
+In principle, one can calculate the Poincar\'e polynomial of the fundamental domain of the affine Springer fibers for $\gl_{4}$, using the same method with Arthur-Kottwitz reduction and the affine pavings in \cite{chen}.

 \end{rem}